-- Realizing that your child does not share your musical or athletic talents, and that you won’t have the bond over this shared activity that you always dreamed of.
+- Realizing that your child does not share your musical or athletic talents, you won’t have the bond over this shared activity you always dreamed of.

-- “You’re not my real mom” shouted by an angry teen.
+- “You’re not my real mom” shouted by your angry teen.

 Resolving Your Grief

 Before deciding to adopt or use donor gametes or embryos, take the time you need to come to terms with or resolve your grief over being infertile.
-The decision to adopt or use donor egg, sperm, or embryos should be a process not an event.
+Adopting or using donor egg, sperm, or embryo should be a process, not an event.
 One of my biggest concerns with fertility medical professionals is that they often treat egg or embryo donation as simply the next step up the infertility treatment ladder, with no more thought given to it than another IVF cycle.

-Resolution does not necessarily mean that the grief entirely goes away, but it’s a matter of degrees.
+Resolution does not necessarily mean that the grief entirely disappears, but it’s a matter of degrees.
 How intense and how often are your feelings of loss?
-Pat Johnston, in a great essay, “Infertility and Aftershocks“, argues that we should be proactive addressing the grief.
+In a great essay, “Infertility and Aftershocks,” Pat Johnston argues that we should proactively address grief after infertility.
 Don’t wait around assuming it will just go away.
 Get help.
 Join support groups.
 Talk with others who’ve walked this path before.

 No Need for Shame

 There is no shame in feeling sad and angry.
-These feelings need not be a betrayal of the love you feel towards the kids that you have through the blessing of adoption or donor gametes or embryo.
+These feelings need not betray the love you feel towards the kids you have through the blessing of adoption or donor gametes or embryos.
 Parenting outside of your gene pool is different from parenting children from your genes– not worse, not second best, just different.
-Your child, regardless how she joins your family, deserves parents who want her for who she is, not because she is all they can get.
+Regardless of how she joins your family, your child deserves parents who want her for who she is, not because she is all they can get.